 Transfer the cooked pork pieces to a serving dish.
 Serve immediately with noodles or white rice and your choice of vegetables.
 I like to serve with broccoli for a touch of greenery, and a sweet vegetable like carrots.
 You may also like to serve it with this vegetable lo mein or Chinese egg fried rice.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Storage information

-To prepare the frozen meat, allow to defrost in the refrigerator, and then tip the defrosted pork pieces into a large frying pan with freshly prepared glaze ingredients.
-Bring to the boil and then simmer for about 5 minutes until the glaze is thick and sticky and coats the pork.
+To prepare the frozen meat, allow it to defrost in the refrigerator, and then tip the defrosted pork pieces into a large frying pan with freshly prepared glaze ingredients.
+Bring to a boil and then simmer for about 5 minutes until the glaze is thick and sticky and coats the pork.
 Serve immediately.

 Do not refreeze.

-Pin for later
+Save for later

-Why not pin this recipe for sticky belly pork to one of your Pinterest boards so you can find it easily.
+Why not pin this recipe for sticky belly pork to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right of the screen.

-Other recipes
+Related recipes

 If you enjoyed this recipe for sticky pork belly, you may also enjoy some of my other Asian-inspired meals:

-The recipe
+📋The recipe

 Twice-cooked pork belly with a sticky glaze